OpenAMP/openamp-system-reference/examples/zephyr/rpmsg_multi_services/README.rst

 * Start the demo environment

-First copy the rpmsg_multi_services.elf file on the target rrottfs in /lib/firmware folder.
+First copy the rpmsg_multi_services.elf file on the target rootfs in /lib/firmware folder.
 Then start the firmware:

 .. code-block:: console